Fitz Between the Shelves is changing.

 In my years as a school librarian, I’ve realized something remarkable: Stories change readers.

 I have known, for awhile, that my writing about libraries was changing to become about more than just advocacy and library magic.
-But as my teaching evolved over the years, as I widened from working with students in grades K-4 to grades K-8, as I found a true home in Charlottesville and learned the deep, historical wounds creating fault-lines in the city, I realized that I wanted this space to become a place to share more than just fun and magic.
+As my teaching has evolved over the years, as I widened from working with students in grades K-4 to grades K-8, as I found a true home in Charlottesville and learned the deep, historical wounds creating fault-lines in the city, I realized that I wanted this space to become a place to share…more.
 Yes, I’m here for the puppets and the glitter, but behind the scenes, I’m doing much more than that.
 And it’s time to update Fitz Between the Shelves to reflect my true passion and mission.

 Where the page once read: